 How will CECA operate during the COVID-19 pandemic?

-A support team of Authorised Officers has been established to:
+A support team of Authorised Officers was established to:

 - conduct outreach with education and care services;